AnaWalsh/Office_locator/README.md

 These are the employees preferences on where to place the new office:

-Muy importante : 40/65 - 3 PUNTOS
+3 POINTS
 - Designers/Accont Managers
 - Designers --> near to companies that do design.
 (20 people)
 - Account managers*--> travel a lot.(20 people)
+- CEO --> vegan.

-Normal - 2 PUNTOS
+2 POINTS
 - Developers--> to be near tech startups that have raised at least 1 Million dollars.
 (15 people)
 - Average age between 25 and 40 -->some place to go party.
 - Executives --> like Starbucks.(10 people)

-Nos da igual - 1 PUNTO
-- CEO --> vegan.
+1 POINT
 - Maintenance guy --> basketball court
 - Dog—"Dobby" --> hairdresser every month.
 - 30% of the company** --> have at least 1 child.

-Based on all the information given by the employees, the first filters I applied to look for possible locations were:
+Based on all the information given by the employees, the first filters I applied to look for the best location between the three options (Seville, Madrid and Barcelona) are:

- 1. Spanish companies.
+ 1. Starbucks
- 2. In the web sector to be surrounded by companies that are in a similar sector to ours.
- 3. With less than 50 employees, to be surrounded by small companies like us
- 4. Created since 2007 to be surrounded by young companies.
+ 2. Train stations
+ 3. Vegan restaurants
+ 4. Pet hairdressers

  # Working plan
 ​​
-Before first filtering using MongoDB I obtained a set of XXX companies with coordinates located in **Madrid, Barcelona, Bilbao, Gijón**.
+Before first filtering using MongoDB I obtained a data set of three companies with coordinates located in Madrid, Barcelona and Seville.**.
 ​
-The coordinates were used to realice the API Foursquare calls using Bars, Preschool, Court Basketball, vegan restaurants and train stations.
+The coordinates were used to realice the API Foursquare calls using Starbucks, Stations, Vegans and Pet Hairdressers.
 ​
-Once all the information was downloaded in json format, I made a calculation of the distances between the coordinates of origin and the information obtained from Foursquare.
+Once all the information was downloaded in json format, I made Geo Queries to obtain the services available in a perimeter of 500 meters around each of the coordinates, ​
-​
-For the final decision of the location I have made a normalisation and assigned weights to the distances obtained.
+For the final decision of the location I have made a parameter setting and assigned weights to each type of service.
 In the end, a ranking was obtained on which the final decision was based.
 ​
 The following resources have been used to achieve the objective of this project:
 ​